 I get asked this question a lot, so I’m not going to pull any punches on this one.
 Quite simply, Blogger.com is poor and WordPress.org is much better, and always my top recommendation.
 The SEO options you get with Blogger.com are very basic and just can’t compete with WordPress in my opinion.

-Don’t worry, I’m not some crazy blinkered evangelist, there are some clear downsides with WordPress.
-From security floors if you don’t update plugins regularly, bloated themes and slow to load pages, to plugins that don’t work or are poorly supported, but on the whole, it’s pretty good.
+Don’t worry, I’m not some crazy blinkered evangelist, there are some clear downsides to WordPress.
+From security flaws if you don’t update plugins regularly, bloated themes and slow to load pages, to plugins that don’t work properly or are poorly supported, but on the whole, it’s pretty good.

 When it comes to getting your blog posts to rank well, WordPress used in conjunction with the Yoast SEO plugin, have proved invaluable for my own blog and for the many clients I’ve written for over the years.

 1. Craft compelling, informative headlines and use a H1 heading tag